EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 that are still valid and useful.

 Django provides a better way to target individual cache values.
-Django's cache framework has a system-wide version identifier, specified using the ``VERSION <CACHES-VERSION>`` cache setting.
+Django\'s cache framework has a system-wide version identifier, specified using the ``VERSION <CACHES-VERSION>`` cache setting.
 The value of this setting is automatically combined with the cache prefix and the user-provided cache key to obtain the final cache key.